XpiritBV/xamarin-hands-on-labs/Lab01/Android/readme.md

 ![Screenshot 1](./images/android05.png)

 ### Adding a list

 We are going to add a list to this application.
-Open the `Main.axml` layout and drag a `ListView` from the **Toolbox** to the surface just below the button.
+Open the `activity_main.axml` layout.
+Remove the button and drag a `ListView` from the **Toolbox** to the surface just below the button.

 ![Add ListView](./images/android07.png)